 Materials with top and bottom liners are cut so that a portion of the liner is cut to extend the material to leave a pull-tab.
 This pull-tab contributes to ease of handling and placement.

 Perforation Die Cutting -

-The variety of die cutting capabilities we offer enables Marian to provide innovative solutions to customers all over the world in a range of industries.
-Our material experts, engineers and technical team can suggest the most innovative and efficient way to manufacture your component.
+The variety of die-cutting capabilities we offer enables us to provide innovative solutions to customers all over the world in a range of industries.
+Our material experts, engineers, and technical team can suggest the most innovative and efficient way to manufacture your component.
 Contact us today.